pmpwsk/RedirectPlugin/README.md

 ## Plans for the future
 - Different redirect folders for different instances of the plugin in case there are multiple
+- Web interface to manage (create and delete) redirects with an API, either to manage the files or replacing the files altogether

 ## Usage
 To create a redirect from <code>[mapped path]/[redirect path]</code> to <code>[target]</code>, create a new file <code>../Redirects/[redirect path].txt</code> (you can also create subfolders) and enter <code>[target]</code> as the content.